arnabk/stratum-client/README.md

     $ npm test

+## Browser

+This module can also be browserified to work in a browser environment.
+However, the `net` module used by this module can't be browserified, so a polyfill is shipped in the repository, under `browser/polyfills`.

+To browserify, run `npm run browserify`.
+The generated bundle can be found under `browser/`.
+On calling the browserify command, `aliasify` reroutes all net requires to the polyfill.

 ## Other information
 The project is open for suggestion or feedback.
 If you notice any issues while developing or using this library, feel free to report it [here](https://github.com/arnabk/stratum-client/issues)